MitchellStride/Clock-Module/README.md

 <details>
 <summary>Click to expand</summary>

-- Since I most
+- I had a few issues with the v1 hardware design since I completed it in roughly two days.
+Might do a v2.
 - From 2024 (schematic design) to 2025 (layout), JLC PCB assembly changed many basic components and increased extended reel fees from $1 → $3, significantly affecting small-run costs.
 - The cost per assembled PCB is approximately $8–10 USD, excluding setup fees.
 A total order of 2 PCBAs + 3 PCBs came to ~$57 + ~$17 shipping.
 After discounts, the total spent was ~$70 USD, plus $10–20 for extra parts from LCSC or Digikey.
 The largest expense was reel fees ($30).

 See: -> ./images/cost2.png